ihoudjedje/uvsq-students-bot/README.md

 * [ngrok](https://ngrok.com/download)
 ---
 ## Development Setup
-After you clone this repo, go to its root directory and run `npm install` to install all its dependencies.

 ### 1. Developing a Facebook Messenger App
 Before configuring your Messenger app on Facebook Developer, let’s create a bare minimum webhook with Node.js to get started.
 #### Setting Up a Temporary Webhook Endpoint with ngrok